Where is the Real Stone of Destiny?

 Ach no, say the people of Argyll.
 The real stone - the actual, proper Stone of Destiny - still lies in Argyll, somewhere near Dunstaffnage Castle, brought over when the Scots first migrated from Ireland.
 Whatever the Scottish kings were crowned on at Scone in Perthshire, it wasn't the real McCoy.

 Head spinning yet?
 Don't worry.
 The Irish have a story to resolve the mystery.
 The Stone of Destiny - originally the Irish Lia Fail - never left Ireland in the first place.
-A switcheroo saw the Scots sail off to Argyll with a fake, the real stone, its origin the Holy Land rather than Perthshire, still lying under the ground of the sacred Hill of Tara.
+A switcheroo saw the Scots sail off to Argyll with a fake, as the real stone, its origin the Holy Land rather than Perthshire, still lay under the ground of the sacred Hill of Tara.

 The Stone of Destiny fairly gets about.
 Its travels inspired scupltor George Wyllie to create portable 'Destiny' stones the size of briefcases, with a convenient handle for anybody to carry about.
 And that inspired the closing lines to my poem 'The Stone Room':